-Halong Bay is one of the most beautiful and unique places on the planet.
-It’s a UNESCO World Heritage Site, it’s home to thousands of species of plants and animals that can only be found here, and it’s visited by more than 10 million tourists every year.
+Halong Bay is one of the planet’s most beautiful and unique places.
+It’s a UNESCO World Heritage Site, home to thousands of species of plants and animals that can only be found here, and it’s visited by more than 10 million tourists every year.

 People travel to Vietnam to see Halong Bay.
 It is a beautiful and unique place.
 There are different places for people to stay in Halong Bay.
 Some people might want to stay in a hotel by the water.
-Other people might want to stay in a place that is more affordable.
+Other people might want to stay in a more affordable place.

 Land of the descending dragon

 Legend has it that this incredible scenery was created by a family of dragons who came to defend locals under attack by invaders.
 The jade and emerald boulders the dragons spewed at the enemy turned into the thousands of islands in the bay.